FINANCIAL PROFESSIONALS ONLY

 The key question, then, is, when will this long large-cap outperformance cycle end?

-3Q24 Small-Cap Overview
+4Q24 Small-Cap Overview

-Year-to-Date Small-Cap Overview as of 9/30/24
+Year-to-Date Small-Cap Overview as of 12/31/24

 The Russell 2000 continued to trail the Russell 1000 by a wide margin through the end of September 2024.
-In the small-cap asset class, two areas stood out: growth performed better than value and highest ROIC advanced while lowest ROIC declined.
+In the small-cap asset class, two areas stood out: growth performed better than value, and highest ROIC advanced while lowest ROIC declined.

-3Q24 Sector and Industry Review
+4Q24 Sector and Industry Review

 Year-to-Date Sector and Industry Review

-Four observations leap out when comparing various segments of the U.S. equity market: 1) Small-Cap Value and Small-Cap Core are the cheapest segments of U.S. equities, 2) these segments are the only ones slightly above their 25-year average valuation, 3) while all three value segments (Small-Cap, Mid-Cap, and Large-Cap) have very similar 25-year average valuations, their current valuations are vastly different, and 4) Mid-Cap Growth, Large-Cap Growth and overall Large-Cap valuations still have a long way to fall to reach their 25-year average valuations.
+Four observations leap out when comparing various segments of the U.S. equity market: 1) Small-Cap Value and Small-Cap Core are the cheapest segments of U.S. equities, 2) these segments are the only ones slightly above their 25-year average valuation, 3) while all three value segments (Small-Cap, Mid-Cap, and Large-Cap) have very similar 25-year average valuations, their current valuations are vastly different, and 4) Mid-Cap Growth, Large-Cap Growth, and overall Large-Cap valuations still have a long way to fall to reach their 25-year average valuations.

 Historical Perspective

 Small-caps continue to be near their lowest relative valuation versus large-caps in more than 25 years, and small-cap’s weighting in the Russell 3000 is also near a historical low.
-Finally, we continue to believe that falling rates are less important than the normalization of rates.
+We continue to believe that falling rates are less important than the normalization of rates.
 After the last few years when rates rose at a breakneck pace, we’re now in a period where both the level and rate of change are more in line with long-term historical averages.
 At the same time, we think that one important consequence of interest rates normalizing is that access to capital now has real costs—which should benefit conservatively capitalized, fiscally prudent small-cap companies and the asset managers who hold them.
 The mounting costs of indebtedness mean that advantages should accrue to companies with low debt, the ability to generate free cash flow, and the proven ability to allocate capital prudently and effectively.

 Historically, Small-Cap Cycles Have Averaged More Than a Decade